-Indigenous peoples: The existing descendants of the peoples who inhabited the present territory of a country wholly or partially at the time when persons of a different culture or ethnic origin arrived there from other parts of the world, overcame them and by conquest, settlement, or other means reduced them to a non-dominant or colonial situation; people who today live more in conformity with their particular social, economic, and cultural customs and traditions than with the institutions of the country of which they now form a part.
+Indigenous peoples: The existing descendants of the peoples who inhabited the present territory of a FSC-US Forest Management Standard Page 89 of 123 country wholly or partially at the time when persons of a different culture or ethnic origin arrived there from other parts of the world, overcame them and by conquest, settlement, or other means reduced them to a non-dominant or colonial situation; people who today live more in conformity with their particular social, economic, and cultural customs and traditions than with the institutions of the country of which they now form a part.
 In the US, Indigenous peoples are recognized members of American Indian tribes, Native American, Nations, Bands, Rancherias, and Tribal Corporations, recognized by those particular tribes They may include groups that have not been officially recognized by the Federal government.
 Members may include persons who have either married into or been adopted by American Indian families.